alvitoraidhy/pluggers/README.md

 #### `instance.detachExitListener()`

-Removes an exit event listener to `process`.
+Removes an exit event listener from `process`.
 Running this method without running `attachExitListener()` first won't do anything.

 ##### Returns